Tag Archives: Fandom

 All in all, it does illustrate my point.

 The show stands the test of time, and even the test of my sanity.
 Eleven seasons isn’t very many when you watch them endlessly, much like we do around here.
 A reboot series in in the works apparently, spearheaded by Kelsey Grammer himself.
-It’s anyone’s guess if it will actuallyhold up to the old material, but I do remain hopeful.
+It’s anyone’s guess if it will actually hold up to the old material, but I do remain hopeful.

-The series won’t be the same without John Mahoney, who played Martin Crane in the series.
+John Mahoney, who played Martin Crane in the series.
 He passed away in 2018.
 May he be resting in peace.

 The character of Martin was my absolute favorite as a child, and even now, I enjoy his time on the screen.
 He’s a breath of fresh air in the series.
 Martin Crane is the typical “every-man” that enjoys sports and fishing just as much as a good beer and time with his family.
 His beloved dog named Eddie is also a key focal point for him.